 Employees may enter into a tax-deferred annuity agreement with the College that is within the limits of Sections 403(b) and 415 of the Internal Revenue Code.
 Under this arrangement the employee may make contributions to TIAA-CREF on a before-tax basis, thereby lowering current taxable income.

 Waiting period: two years and attainment of age 21; mandatory after 6 years and attainment of age 35.

 IV.
 B. 2.
 Social Security/Medicare Tax

 College employees are covered by the Social Security/Medicare Tax.
-For 2004, the contribution rate is 6.2% of the first $87,900 of earnings for Social Security tax, 1.45% on all earnings for Medicare tax.
 The employee contribution is matched by an equal contribution from the College.
 The base amount and the percentage rate are subject to revision by law annually.

 IV.
 B. 3.
 Life Insurance

 The College provides group life insurance for all benefits eligible employees.
 The amount of insurance is 250% of the basic annual salary with a $100,000 maximum.
 Accidental death and dismemberment benefits are provided.
 Spouses/partners and dependent children are covered for dependent life benefits: $2,000 for spouse/partner and each child age birth to 19 years or 24 years if a full-time student.
 Employees who were hired prior to January 1, 1992 and who retire after age 55 with ten years of service may continue coverage for themselves and their spouses/partners.
 The amount of insurance for eligible retirees is $5,000 and for spouses/partners of retirees it is $2,000.